 Is The Gerbera Daisy An Annual or Perennial?

 We often get this question on gerberas – “Are Gerbera Daisies Annuals or Perennials?”
 The answer to that question is – it depends!

-If you live in USDA hardiness zones 8 – 11 the gerbera is considered a perennial and you can expect the plant to rebloom every year.
+If you live in USDA hardiness zones 8 – 11 the gerbera is considered a tender perennial plant, and you can expect the plant to rebloom every year.

-If your home is located in a colder region the gerbera is grown as an annual.
+If your home is located in a colder region, grow gerbera as an annual.

 Planting Your Gerbera Daisies

-If you are planting from seed, use a propagation mix that provides good drainage.
-Place your gerbera flower seed in pots in a bright, but indirect light.
+If you are planting gerbera daisies from seed, use a propagation mix that provides good drainage.
+Place your gerbera flower seed in pots in a bright but indirect light.

-Because these hearty little spots of color do hail from South Africa, they are used to hot dry weather.
+Because these hearty little spots of color hail from South Africa, they are used to hot, dry weather.
 For this reason, they fall prey easily to fungal diseases.